abhilashsajeev/testing/README.md

 ## More Information
   * Visit us at [Linnovate.net](http://www.linnovate.net/).
   * Visit our [Ninja's Zone](http://www.meanleanstartupmachine.com/) for extended support.

-## Credits
-  * To our awesome <a href="https://github.com/orgs/linnovate/teams/mean">core team</a> with help of our <a href="https://github.com/linnovate/mean/graphs/contributors">contributors</a> which have made this project a success.
-  * <a href="https://github.com/vkarpov15">Valeri Karpov</a> for coining the term *mean* and triggering the mean stack movement.
-  * <a href="https://github.com/amoshaviv">Amos Haviv</a>  for the creation of the initial version of Mean.io while working for us @linnovate.
-  * <a href="https://github.com/madhums/">Madhusudhan Srinivasa</a> which inspired us with his great work.

 ## License
 We believe that mean should be free and easy to integrate within your existing projects so we chose [The MIT License](http://opensource.org/licenses/MIT)